Property Tax

 Property Business Losses

-If you have a property business loss, that loss can only be carried forward and set against property income from a UK property business in future tax years.
+If you have a UK property business loss, you can only carry it forward and set against property income from a UK property business in future tax years.
 You cannot set a property business loss against non rental income.
 You cannot carry the loss back to a previous tax year against property income either.

 What are Deductible Expenses for property tax?